What is CNC Milling: Definition, Work Process & Technologies

 What are the Different CNC Milling Methods?

-Due to the vast application of the CNC machining process, it is now no longer a single process but, in fact, a big field in itself.
+Due to the vast application of the CNC milling process, it is now no longer a single process but, in fact, a big field in itself.
 There are many different forms of CNC milling operations available nowadays.
 These different CNC milling methods include:

 Plain milling is the most popular milling process out there.
 In plain milling, the purpose is to create flat surfaces that are parallel to the rotational axes of the cutting tool.